Luke Ashworth: Hyde

 After being released from Halifax at the end of the season, he moved up a division to go and play at Conference National newcomers Hyde.
 He made his debut for the club in the opening game of the 2012–13 season, in a 2–2 draw away at Braintree Town.

 In March 2014 he joined Chester on loan until the end of the 2013–14 season, before moving to then-Northern Premier League Premier Division club FC United of Manchester in August 2014.

 In July 2017 he joined Stalybridge Celtic.

 In July 2018 he rejoined former club FC United of Manchester.
 In September he moved to Ashton United.

-Little Lever Sports Club

-In August 2021 Luke signed a contract at Little Lever Sports Club.
-Whilst originally starting out in the reserve team he was hoping to make a big impact and force his way into the first team.
-His first appearance was against Jogabola FC scoring 2 goals.